PearInc/PearPlayer.js/README_EN.md

   }
 </script>
 ```
 Congratulations!
-NOW your player has the P2P abilitie and no plugin!
+NOW your player has the P2P ability and no plugin!

 ### How to speed up the videos？
-The videos above  is already distributed, so how to speed up any other video?
-SO EASY!
+The videos above  is already distributed into Pear’s massive nodes .
+So how to speed up any other video?
 Add your video's URL into[Video distribution system](https://oss.webrtc.win/).
-And now you can use Pear's huge amounts of nodes to speed up your videos！Please click [here](https://manual.webrtc.win/oss/)（only support  `MP4`format，and add `Pear-Demo`prefix of the video's name ,such as `Pear-Demo-movie.mp4`）
+And now you can use Pear's massive odes to speed up your videos！Please click [here](https://manual.webrtc.win/oss/)（only support  `MP4`format，and add `Pear-Demo` in front of the video's name ,such as `Pear-Demo-movie.mp4`）

 ## Who is using Pear Player today？